Algeria default flag

 Introduction

-The 2012 Law on Associations (Law 12-06 of 2012) [French] [عربي] created additional restrictions on the freedom of association and generally failed to protect the right in line with Algeria’s international obligations.
-In addition, in 2012, Algeria’s government adopted a new Law on Information, which placed substantial restrictions on associations’ ability to publish and disseminate information.
+The 2012 Law on Associations (Law 12-06 of 2012) [French] [عربي] generally fails to protect the freedom of association in line with Algeria’s international obligations.
+Also in 2012, Algeria’s government adopted a new Law on Information, which placed substantial restrictions on associations’ ability to publish and disseminate information.

 Since 2020, a series of laws have been introduced that further restrict fundamental freedoms.
 Notably, authorities are increasingly using anti-terrorism legislation to prosecute peaceful dissidents.